gobuffalo/docs/templates/en/docs/db/relations.md

 1. It will notice `Books` is a `has_many` association and it will realize that to actually update each book it will need to get the `User ID` first.
 So, it proceeds to store first `User` data so it can retrieve an **ID** and then use that ID to fill `UserID` field in every `Book` in `Books`.
 It updates all affected books in the database using their `ID`s to target them.

 2. `FavoriteSong` is a `has_one` association and it uses same logic described in `has_many` association.
-Since `User` data was previously saved before updating all affected books, it already knows that `User` got an `ID` so it fills its `UserID` field with that value and `FavoriteSong` is then updated in the database.
+Since `User` data was previously saved before updating all affected books, it already knows that `User` has got an `ID` so it fills its `UserID` field with that value and `FavoriteSong` is then updated in the database.

 3. `Houses` in this example is a `many_to_many` relationship and it will have to deal with two tables in this case: `users` and `addresses`.
 Because `User` was already stored, it already has its `ID`.
 It will then use the `ID`s passed with the `Addresses` to create the coresponding entries in the join table.

-For a `belongs_to` association like shown in the example below, it fill its `UserID` field before be saved in database.
+For a `belongs_to` association like shown in the example below, it fills its `UserID` field before being saved in the database.

 ```go
 book := Book{